Vaccines, Blood & Biologics

 Office / Division / Lab: OVRR / DBPAP / LBP

 Our laboratory studies how the immune system responds to bacterial polysaccharide vaccines regulated by FDA.
-Certain types of bacteria have an outer layer called a capsule that is formed from a type of carbohydrate called polysaccharides.
-The polysaccharide capsule provides protection to the bacteria and is important in initiating bacterial infections.
-Polysaccharide vaccines are made by removing the capsule of these bacteria and purifying the polysaccharide.
-When injected into individuals, the vaccine stimulates the immune system to make antibodies against bacteria with polysaccharide capsules.
-Among such bacteria are those that cause meningitis and pneumonia.
-The immune system cells that produce antibodies in response to both vaccines and real infections are called B cells.
+Certain types of bacteria have an outer layer called a capsule that is composed of a type of carbohydrate called polysaccharides.
+The polysaccharide capsule provides protection for the bacteria and is important in initiating bacterial infections.
+Polysaccharide vaccines are made by removing the capsules of these bacteria and purifying the polysaccharide.
+When injected into individuals, the vaccine stimulates the immune system (namely B cells) to make antibodies targeting the capsular polysaccharide of the bacteria.
+Among such bacteria are those that cause serious infections such as meningitis and pneumonia.

-Bacterial polysaccharides cannot trigger strong immune reactions in adults, nor do they induce sufficient antibody response in newborns and infants, the age group that is most susceptible to infections with encapsulated bacteria.
+Bacterial polysaccharides cannot trigger strong immune reactions in adults.
+More importantly they do not induce sufficient antibody responses in newborns and infants, the age group that is most susceptible to infections with encapsulated bacteria.
 In order to make polysaccharides more effective, researchers developed ways to link (conjugate) polysaccharides to molecules called protein carriers.
 These carrier molecules improve the ability of vaccines to stimulate the immune system.
-However, they still have to be administered at least 3 to 4 times during the first 15 months of life in order to obtain protective antibody levels.
-Therefore, we are trying to improve the immunogenicity of polysaccharide vaccines in order to reduce the number of times newborns and infants must receive them.
+Meningococcal and pneumococcal conjugate vaccines are examples of such vaccines.
+However, these vaccines still have to be administered 4 times during the first 15 months of life in order to elicit levels of antibodies that are protective.
+Our laboratory aims to improve the immunogenicity of polysaccharide vaccines so that they can elicit protective antibodies after one or two immunizations instead of four.

 J Infect Dis 2013 Mar;207(5):872-3